Kate is a small business owner and busy mom who doesn't have a lot of time to spend at the DMV.

 Rule 2: Avoid Days Surrounding Weekends and Holidays

-Obviously, any bank holiday also means the DMV is closed but my mother-in-law told me that any days that fall immediately before or after a holiday are totally crazy with people trying to tie up any loose ends before leaving town or hurrying to get errands done as soon as the holidays are over.
-Every person whose birthday falls on a holiday or who let their registration go until the last minute right before New Year's Eve, will be rushing to the DMV to avoid late fees or other penalties.
+Some people take three-day weekends, which means Mondays and Fridays can be just as crazy as the actual weekend.
+Instead, go in the middle of the week, on a Tuesday, Wednesday, or Thursday.
+Obviously, any bank holiday also means the DMV is closed, but my mother-in-law told me that any days that fall immediately before or after a holiday are totally crazy, with people trying to tie up loose ends before leaving town or hurrying to get errands done as soon as the holidays are over.
+Every person whose birthday falls on a holiday or who waited until last minute to renew their registration will be rushing to the DMV to avoid late fees or other penalties.
 Try to go at least a week before any major holiday to avoid this rush.

 Rule 3: Avoid the Lunch Hour

-Whether you're going on a weekday or the weekend, the absolute worst time of day to go is during lunch (between 11:00 AM and 1:00 PM).
+Whether you're going on a weekday or weekend, the absolute worst time of day to go is during lunch (between 11:00 a.m. and 1:00 p.m.).
 That's because you're not the only hangry one trying to squeeze in the DMV during your lunch break.
-Instead, go as close to opening as possible or after lunch has passed, closer to close.
+Instead, go an hour after opening or after lunch, closer to their close time.
 My mother-in-law told me the sweet spot is before 11:00 or after 2:00.

-Rule 4: Go Right at Opening and Avoid Closing
+Rule 4: Go at Opening and Avoid Closing

 Rule 5: Avoid the First and Last Weeks of the Month

-Most vehicle registrations expire on the last day of the month and because of this, you’ll often find longer than normal wait times during the first week or the last week of the month.
+Most vehicle registrations expire on the last day of the month, and because of this, you’ll often find longer-than-normal wait times then.
 It’s a bad habit of humans to procrastinate.
-If you expect this, and adjust your trip to the DMV accordingly, you can miss the long lines.
+If you expect this, and adjust your trip to the DMV accordingly, you can skip the long lines.

-The day of a popular sporting event.
-Whether it’s a popular local team or a major national event (like the Super Bowl), going to the DMV on a day when the rest of the world is glued to their TV’s is the ideal time for lighter than usual lines.
+- The day of a popular sporting event.
+Whether it’s a popular local team or a major national event (like the Super Bowl), going to the DMV on a day when the rest of the world is glued to their TVs is an ideal time for lighter-than-usual lines.

-During a major traffic issue.
-If there's a major accident nearby or a road shutdown for construction, most people will rather get home as soon as possible and don’t want to be out longer than necessary.
-If you know the roads well enough and can sneak into your DMV without getting stuck in traffic, this is a great time to go.
+- During a major traffic issue.
+If there's a major accident nearby or a road shutdown for construction, most people will avoid it.
+But if you know the roads well enough and can sneak into your DMV without getting stuck in traffic, this is a great time to go.

 Here are a few other times you’ll want to avoid the DMV:

-The day after a popular sporting event.
-For the same reason the DMV may be empty during a major sporting event, it may be packed the day after.
+- The day after a popular sporting event.
+For the same reasons the DMV may be empty during a major sporting event, it may be packed the day after.
 People who would have gone during the event probably put it off until the next day.

-The first nice day after bad weather.
-Let’s face it, most people don’t want to venture out during a snowstorm or downpour just to end up at their local DMV.
-But the first nice day after bad weather many people have the guts to adult and run errands.
+- The first nice day after bad weather.
+Let’s face it, most people don’t want to venture out during a snowstorm or downpour.
+But on the first nice day after bad weather, many people run errands.

 Frequently Asked Questions

-If you have to go on a Friday, go early in the morning to avoid the we-got-out-of-work-early-TGIF crowd.
+If you have to go on a Friday, go an hour after the DMV opens to avoid the we-got-out-of-work-early-TGIF crowd.

-Why the DMV Seems to Always Have Long Lines
+Why Does the DMV Always Have Long Lines?

-- People who don't come prepared with the right stuff (you can call ahead or check their website to find out what you should bring with you).
+- People who don't come prepared with the right paperwork.
+(Call ahead or check the website to find out what you need to bring with you).

-- People bring way too much stuff and end up rifling through a stack of papers when they only really need maybe two out of that pile, wasting time for the people in line behind them.
+- People who bring way too much stuff and end up rifling through a stack of papers, wasting time for the people in line behind them.

-- Budget cuts.
-Some offices are understaffed or have limited hours.
-When the demand for services greatly outnumbers the supply, you can expect long lines and lengthy wait times.
+- Some offices are understaffed or have limited hours due to budget cuts.
+When the demand for services greatly surpasses the supply, you can expect long lines and lengthy wait times.

-- Some states have fallen behind on the number and types of services they offer online.
-Some states streamline tasks like renewing licenses or registration by offering these services online.
-Other states may still require that many, if not all, tasks be completed in person at the local DMV office.
+- Some states streamline tasks like renewing licenses or registration by offering these services online, but other states have fallen behind on the number and types of services they offer online.
+Some places still require that many, if not all, tasks be completed in person at the local DMV office.

-If you're there to take your written driving test, go over your notes one last time, or, if you're feeling some test anxiety creeping in, use an app like Calm to do some quick guided meditation.
+If you're there to take your written driving test, go over your notes one last time, or, if you're feeling anxious, use an app like Calm to do some guided meditation.

 If you're there to get your picture taken for your drivers license, turn your phone over to selfie mode and make sure your hair isn't sticking up—they really don't like you to ask for a re-do on the picture.
-Next!

-Depending on your state, you could avoid the lines entirely since many states are putting a majority of their services online like license renewals and registration.
-Likewise, there's some tasks that can be completed at kiosks in the office, away from the fray.
+Depending on your state, you could avoid the lines entirely by doing your business online.
+Many states have put a majority of their services online, like license renewals and registration.
+Likewise, there are some tasks that can be completed at kiosks annexed from the DMV, away from the fray.